imhotep-project/doc-imhotep/source/6-Synthetic-Obs.md

 ### What variable does the model provide?

-The model SSH from the NEMO-based IMHOTEP simulations is equivalent to the “ADT” variable on the scheme Fig. 6.1 below:
+The model SSH from the NEMO-based IMHOTEP simulations is equivalent to the quantity called “ADT” in the usual altimetry terms (cf Fig. 6.1):

 * In the model, the ocean at rest would be following the geoid (the iso-gravity surface).
 And in the model, the gravity is taken constant